Privacy and cookies

-When you supply any personal information to the School of Advanced Study, University of London we have legal obligations towards you in the way we deal with that data.
-We must collect the information fairly, that is, we must explain how we will use it and tell you if we want to pass the information on to anyone else.
-In general, any information you provide to the School of Advanced Study, University of London will only be used within the School of Advanced Study, University of London and by its service providers.
-It will never be supplied to anyone outside the School of Advanced Study, University of London without first obtaining your consent, unless we are obliged or permitted by law to disclose it.
-This applies to your name, email addresses, personal information and any email correspondence.
-Also, if you post or send offensive or inappropriate content anywhere on or to the School of Advanced Study, University of London or otherwise engage in any disruptive behaviour on the School of Advanced Study, University of London website, and the School of Advanced Study, University of London considers such behaviour to be serious and/or repeated, the School of Advanced Study, University of London can use whatever information that is available to it about you to stop such behaviour.
-This may include informing relevant third parties such as your employer, college or email provider about the content and your behaviour.
+When you supply any personal information to the School of Advanced Study, University of London, we have legal obligations towards you in the way we deal with that data.
+We must collect the information fairly -- that is, we must explain how we will use it and tell you if we want to pass the information on to anyone else.
+In general, any information you provide to the School will only be used within the School and by its service providers.
+It will never be supplied to anyone outside the School without first obtaining your consent, unless we are obliged or permitted by law to disclose it.
+This applies to your name, email address(es), personal information, and any email correspondence.
+Also, if you post or send offensive or inappropriate content anywhere on the site or to the School, or otherwise engage in any disruptive behaviour on the site, and the School considers such behaviour to be serious and/or repeated, the School can use whatever information is available to it about you to stop such behaviour.
+This may include informing relevant third parties such as your employer, college, or email provider about the content and your behaviour.

-Cookies are small text files used by a website to 'request' information from your website or mobile device browser, return the information to the website and then store the information.
+Cookies are small text files used by a website to 'request' information from your computer or mobile device browser, to return this information to the website, and then to store the information.
 Cookies can be requested by any website and are placed on your device’s hard drive.
-Cookies allow the web application to tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
+Cookies allow the web application to tailor its operations to your needs, likes, and dislikes by gathering and remembering information about your preferences.

 You can control cookies through your browser settings.
 Find out more about cookies and how to manage them on the Directgov website.

-We only collect personally non-identifiable information for reporting and analysis purposes from these two sources:
+We only collect personally non-identifiable information for reporting and analysis purposes from two sources:

-We embed videos from YouTube using YouTube’s privacy-enhanced mode.
-This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
-To find out more please visit YouTube’s embedding videos information page .
+YouTube: we embed videos from YouTube using YouTube’s privacy-enhanced mode.
+This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
+To learn more, please visit YouTube’s embedding videos information page .